-Second, we co-design {\sys} with a programmable switch to efficiently track directory scattering within the network.
-Our insight is that, due to its powerful packet processing capabilities and central position in the network, the programmable switch serves as a superior coordinator compared to regular servers.
-Given the constrained on-switch memory and computing resources, we use a compact in-network stale set with high utilization and low conflict rate by organizing the switch registers in a set-associative manner.
-By inspecting specific headers in packets, the the state set can insert, query, and remove a directory's fingerprint at line rate and redirect packets as needed.
-Consequently, {\sys} can query or update directory states at negligible latency overhead.
+Second, we leverage a programmable switch to efficiently track scattered directories within the network.
+Our insight is that, thanks to its high packet processing capability and central position in the network, the programmable switch serves as a superior coordinator compared to a standard server.
+Given the limited on-switch memory and compute resources, we design a compact in-network dirty set with high memory utilization and low conflict rate by organizing the switch registers in a set-associative manner.
+By inspecting specific headers in packets, the dirty set can insert, query, and remove directory \emph{fingerprints} at line rate, and redirect packets as needed, enabling {\sys} to query and update directory states at negligible overhead.